Elrinth/openmpt/README.md

 I'm sure there are better ways to do this, but this is the way I did it.
 Maybe writing a whole new command line program which reuses some of the code from the tracker which handles file open and file save would be enough.

 But I took the shortest path for me.
-I tried starting with libopenmpt only but there's just not enough information to do everything I want there.
+I tried starting with libopenmpt only but there's just not enough documentation/information to do everything I want there.

 License
 -------